catswords-social/policy/site_extended_description_EN.md

 In the event of a similar situation, the right transfer to the technical representative prevails over the administrator.
 If the technical representative does not exercise the right within 5 days of being notified (or from the day a third party informs the technical representative in the case of the representative being unlocatable), the right automatically transfers to the legal representative.

 * Technical Representative: Kim Junyoung (+82-0507-954-5188, juni65423@gmail.com)
-* Scope of Technical Representative's Rights: All physical assets (servers, PCs, etc.), all electronic forms of inanimate objects (software, databases, files, etc.), all terms of cloud service contracts necessary to operate this instance
+* Scope of Technical Representative's Rights: All physical assets (servers, PCs, etc.), all electronic forms of inanimate objects (software, databases, files, etc.), all terms of cloud service contracts necessary to operate this server
 * Limits of Technical Representative's Rights: Technical representative's rights occur (are acquired) only in situations where the administrator's normal functioning is not possible.

 If an unplanned connection failure persists for more than 3 hours, compensation for connection issues can be requested through the emergency contact.
 However, evidence must be submitted that proves an attempt to connect during the time of the connection failure.
 The range and compensation depend on the cause, scale of the failure, and the number of affected users, and the administrator makes the final decision.

-By joining this instance, it is assumed that you agree to these rules.
+By joining this server, it is assumed that you agree to these rules.

 These rules are effective from March 29, 2024, 18:00 UTC+9 (KST).